-Comparative and Experimental Approaches to Aging Biology Research is a 2-week intensive research training course using comparative models and approaches to explore biological aging.
+Comparative and Experimental Approaches to Aging Biology Research is a 2-week intensive research training course using comparative models and approaches to explore biological aging, designed for senior graduate students, postdocs, and new investigators..
 Models include C. elegans, Drosophila, mice, and African turquoise killifish (Nothobranchius furzeri).

 The course emphasizes the advantages of each model system for addressing mechanisms relevant to the biology of human aging.
 Participants engage in hypothesis-driven research utilizing experimental methods including CRISPR, mRNA translation profiling, microinjection (worms and fish), quantitative fluorescence microscopy (QFM), and health/survival assays.

 Participants get access and training in the use of the statistical programming language R and other software necessary for analysis of big data used in conjunction with modern experimentation [e.g., transcriptomics, translatomics, Quantitative Trait Locus (QTL), and Genome-Wide Association Studies (GWAS)].

 Course programming includes expert guest lecturers with opportunities for professional development and networking within the aging research community.
 Students will also have the opportunity to present their own research and get critical feedback from experts in the field.

 Course Faculty and Invited Speaers